 Empagliflozin works by inhibiting the sodium-glucose co-transporter-2 (SGLT-2) found in the proximal tubules in the kidneys.
 Through SGLT2 inhibition, empagliflozin reduces renal reabsorption of glucose and increases urinary excretion of glucose.
+The glucose-lowering effect of the drug is independent of insulin.
 In type 2 diabetes patients, urinary glucose excretion increased by approximately 64 grams per day with 10 mg of empagliflozin and 78 grams per day with 25 mg.
 Empagliflozin reduces sodium and volume load, causing intravascular contraction through its diuretic and natriuretic properties.
 Moreover, empagliflozin is associated with weight loss, with reductions in blood pressure without an increase in heart rate.

 Empagliflozin has several adverse effects to be of note including hypotension, ketoacidosis, acute kidney injury, genital mycotic infections, hypoglycemia when used with insulin, dyslipidemia, Fournier gangrene, and pyelonephritis.

-Empagliflozin causes intravascular volume contraction and thus can cause symptomatic hypotension, particularly in patients on diuretics, the elderly, patients with renal impairment, and patients with low systolic blood pressure.
+Empagliflozin causes osmotic diuresis and intravascular volume contraction and thus can cause symptomatic hypotension, particularly in patients on diuretics, angiotensin-converting enzyme (ACE) inhibitors, or angiotensin receptor blockers (ARBs), and the elderly, patients with renal impairment, and patients with low systolic blood pressure.
 Empagliflozin increases serum creatinine and decreases eGFR.
 Renal function should thus be initially evaluated and further monitored periodically.
-Use of empagliflozin is not recommended if GFR is less than 45mL/min, and when GFR is less than 30 mL/min/1.73m^2, it is contraindicated.
+Use of empagliflozin is not recommended if GFR is less than 45 mL/min, and when GFR is less than 30 mL/min/1.73m^2, the drug is contraindicated.

 Empagliflozin is associated with ketoacidosis, particularly in patients with type 1 diabetes, which is why it is not used in that patient population.
 Factors predisposing to ketoacidosis are pancreatic disorders, history of pancreatitis, pancreatic surgery, alcohol abuse.